kaplas/kaplas.github.io-new/index.md

 Hi there!
 I'm a self-taught Lego engineer specializing in colorful space ships.

 I'm very much interested in web, golf, bicycles, coffee, eco, nature and slow life.
-Lately I have also started to [speak at tech conferences](/talks).
+From time to time I also [give talks at tech conferences](/talks).

 During daytime I'm working as a junior douchebag (well, actually as a software developer) at [Futurice](http://futurice.com/) Tampere.